Lab 1: How to work on projects

 It will look like this:

 Note that included in the feedback is a copy of your submitted code, as well as a report listing test results which were produced while evaluating the goals.
-It also includes a copy of the task instructions, and if there were examples that came with the instructions, it includes those too.
+It also includes a copy of the task instructions.

 - Go back to the Potluck dashboard again, using the "Back to the dashboard" link.